Color is the focal point of how we view our lives every day. It’s the visual representation of different waves of light.

 Protanopia Or Protanomaly?

-First, let’s understand what part of our eyes is affected with protanopia.
+First, let’s understand what part of our eyes is affected by protanopia.

 To see color, we have three different types of cones in our eyes.
 These cones are the short-wavelength, medium-wavelength, and long-wavelength cones.